feiyue33/course-2019-spr-proj/emmaliu_gaotian_xli33_yuyangl/README.md

 In this part, we use two attributes of Twitter user - the number of followers this user has (followers_count) and the number of public lists this user is a member of (listed_count).
 We compute the correlation coefficient and the p-value of these two attributes.
 According to our computation results, the correlation coefficient equals to 0.86 and the p-value is close to 0.
 Therefore, we can conclude that the correlation between followers_count and listed_count is very strong.

 ## Project #3: Visualizations, Web Services, and Complete Project
 In Project #3, we focus on visualizations for results obtained in previous project.
 Our aim is to create an interactive web-based visualization that can be displayed in a standard web browser.
 We built a web server that allows a user to explore the geo information of tweets that people posted from Amman.
-We also included different layers that allows people to view different attitude in different places.
+We also created different layers that allows people to view different attitude in different places.

 ## Our Work in Project #3